 Is a mandate the right option?

 Lost in the rushed process is the main feature of the bill.
 It is an unfunded employer mandate.
 Business mandates are fast becoming one of progressive policy makers’ favorite tools.
 To many, these mandates are flawed and outdated policy models that hinder innovation and suppress job creation and wage growth.
 And they almost always have unequal impacts across business industries and sizes.

-Recently proposed mandates are entering new territory that dictate the terms of employee benefits.
+Recently proposed mandates are entering new territory that dictates the terms of employee benefits.
 These laws are most often crafted unilaterally by advocates with little understanding of the intricacies and dilemmas that underlie decisions that businesses have to make.
 Navigating compensation and benefits is a painstaking process.
-Decisions must be made in context of that business’s operations and changing environment.
+Decisions must be made in the context of that business’s operations and changing environment.
 What we witness from afar are the results of decades of change as businesses try to discover a delicate but sustainable balance.

-Advocates’ confidence that government can override these concerns or mimic these features with static universal prescriptions will result in risks radiating throughout the economy that will deliver surprises.
+Advocates’ confidence that government can override these concerns or mimic these features with static universal defaults will result in risks radiating throughout the economy that will deliver surprises.
 Surprises that no one wants to see.

 Colorado falls in line with the movement toward business mandates